plurid/joiner/packages/joiner/README.md

 Joiner requires a `joiner.yaml` file at the root of the packages/workspaces.

-In the `joiner.yaml` file the packages must be registered such as
+In the `joiner.yaml` file the packages paths must be registered such as

 ``` yaml
 packages: